matrix-ac/blog/index.md

 Register [here](join).
 To register you will need to have a university email address, an address ending in .ac.uk or something.

 You will also need to provide us with your public SSH key.
-This is to allow you access to our serverS securely.
+This is to allow you access to our server securely.

 - [joynet Generating SSH keys in windows](https://help.github.com/articles/generating-ssh-keys/)
 - [GitHub How to generate SSH Keys](https://help.github.com/articles/generating-ssh-keys/)